xqwtxon/Pocketmine-School/docs/htmap/commands.md

 }
 ```
 What would happen if the CONSOLE was the command sender?
 How do we prevent the Console?
-To prevent the situation above we are going to use an if statement including "instanceof"
+To prevent the situation above we are going to use an if statement including `instanceof`
 ```php
 public function onCommand(CommandSender $sender, Command $cmd, string $label, array $args) : bool{
   switch($cmd->getName()){